• Skip to primary navigation

 As every oven is different, I recommend baking one cookie in order to get the right baking time.
 Remember, when the cookies are firm to the touch, that is to say, leave no imprint when gently touched, they are done.
 The longer they stay in the oven, the harder and crispier they get.

-For the chocolate glaze, melt the chocolate in a double boiler.
+For the chocolate glaze, melt baking chocolate in a double boiler.
 With a pastry brush, coat the mostaccioli with chocolate.
+You can also dip the entire cookie in the chocolate and shake off the excess.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.